Recovery and Follow-Up

 Remember, your transplant team is always available.
 Don't hesitate to contact us if you have questions or concerns.

 Your first clinic appointment after the transplant is the most important.
 Note the date and time, and keep the clinic's phone number handy in case you need to speak with a transplant coordinator.

-Each time you return to the transplant clinic for follow-up care, we'll test your blood to ensure your pancreas is functioning properly.
+Each time you return to the transplant clinic for follow-up care, we'll test your blood to ensure your transplanted organ is functioning properly.

 Minimizing steroid therapy

 We are one of the few transplant programs in the U.S. to minimize steroid use for immunosuppression after patient discharge.
 Tapering off corticosteroids within four weeks after surgery reduces side effects, such as diabetes, weight gain, osteoporosis and bone fractures, and reduces patient morbidity.

 Recovering at home

 After you go home, relax and give yourself adequate time to recover.
 You won't be able to drive or lift objects weighing more than 10 pounds for two to four weeks.
 If you experience no complications, you may be able to resume light work activities in six to eight weeks.
 Your kidney transplant nurse coordinator can answer questions about activities you can and can't do during recovery.

 Life after your transplant